Skip to Content

 Herding at Steppes

-Steppes are a type of grassland, covered in grass, though located between polar and tropic regions instead of inland where you would find most types of grassland biospheres.
+Steppes are grasslands covered in grass, though they are located between polar and tropic regions instead of inland, where most types of grassland biospheres are found.

-Other types of grassland biospheres include the Savannah and prairies, also categorized by large open plains dominated by grass (though with more trees than the steppes).
+Other grassland biospheres include the Savannah and prairies, also categorized by large open plains dominated by grass (though with more trees than the steppes).

-The Eurasian steppes are perhaps the most famous mentions of this habitat in the world – and in fact, they are so well-known that they are just referred to as the steppes in most resources.
+The Eurasian steppes are perhaps the most famous mentions of this habitat in the world—in fact, they are so well-known that they are just referred to as the steppes in most resources.

-Eagles, prairie dogs, bison, antelopes, and marmots are all animals that you might find on the steppes.
+Eagles, prairie dogs, bison, antelopes, and marmots are all animals on the steppes.
 Unfortunately, many of these species are on the endangered species list (or fast on the way there).

 Remember that the steppes require just as much protection due to the effects of our carbon footprint, deforestation, and pollution.